Panasonic FZ80 vs ZS80

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, and both provide the same movie specifications (4K/30p).

 Apart from body and sensor, cameras can and do differ across a range of features.
-The FZ80 and the ZS80 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
-Moreover, their viewfinders offer an identical resolution of 1166k dots.
+The two cameras under review are similar with respect to both having an electronic viewfinder.
+However, the one in the ZS80 offers a substantially higher resolution than the one in the FZ80 (2330k vs 1166k dots).
 The adjacent table lists some of the other core features of the Panasonic FZ80 and Panasonic ZS80 along with similar information for a selection of comparators.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).